|

 arXiv

-We fine-tuned a pretrained transformer with a convolution network decoder for segmenting cardiac substructures from both contrast and non-contrast CT scans, with an emphasis on reducing the need for extensive annotated data.
-The transformer encoder was pretrained on in-the-wild large CT dataset and then adapted with fine-tuning for radiotherapy planning in lung cancer patients, with zero-shot application on breast cancer patients.
-Extensive experiments demonstrated strong generalization across imaging modalities, clinical sites, and patient positionings.
+We fine-tuned a pretrained transformer with a convolution decoder for cardiac substructures segmentation in contrast and non-contrast CT scans, with an emphasis on reducing the need for extensive annotated data.
+Pretrained on large in-the-wild CT dataset, the model was adapted for radiotherapy planning in lung cancer patients, with zero-shot application on breast cancer patients.
+Extensive experiments demonstrated strong generalization across imaging modalities, clinical sites, and patient positioning.

 |